Volhynia Experiment

-History
+Background

+Unlike Galicia, which had been part of Habsburg Austria from 1772 to 1918 and which was predominantly Greek Catholic, relatively urbanised and had an active Ukrainian nationalist movement, Volhynia had been part of the Russian Empire, almost 90% of the population worked the land (or owned it) and was majority Orthodox, while the remainder were mostly Jews living in towns, with Rivne, the largest at 42,000 inhabitants, having a Jewish majority.
+Although there were no tensions between Poles and Ukrainians in Volhynia comparable to those in Galicia, Volhynian peasants did have a long history of violently asserting claims to land in order to support themselves as farmers.
+It did not become an issue of clashing national identities until the early 1920s, when the new government of the Polish Republic, run by Polish agrarian politicians and National Democrats, began treating Volhynia as land to be colonised and assimilated by Poles from Central Poland, causing resistance by Ukrainian peasants.
+Communist agitators from neighbouring Soviet Ukraine exploited these tensions for Communist propaganda in favour of the Ukrainian peasants in Volhynia against the Polish Republic, while Ukrainian nationalists in Galicia sought to recruit the peasants for the cause of Ukrainian independence.
+A third faction was posed by the Polish Socialist Party, which supported Józef Piłsudski's 1926 May Coup, and his policy of "state assimilation" instead of "national assimilation": Ukrainians and other non-Polish minorities living within the Polish Republic were to be respected and included by developing a Ukrainian society that was loyal to the Polish state.

+The Experiment

 In 1928 Henryk Józewski, the former deputy minister for internal affairs in the Ukrainian government of Symon Petliura, was named voivode, or governor, of Volhynia, to carry out the program of cultural and religious autonomy for Ukrainians in that region.
 Józewski, a Pole from Kiev (where, unlike in Galicia, Poles and Ukrainians had a history of cooperating with one another), was a Ukrainophile who felt that the Polish and Ukrainian nations were deeply connected and that Ukraine might one day become a "Second fatherland" for Poles.

 Józewski brought Ukrainian followers of Symon Petliura, including former officers in Petliura's army, to his capital, Lutsk, to help his Volhynian administration.
 He hung portraits of Petliura and Piłsudski together in public places, founded an Institute for the Study of Nationality Affairs and an educational society for the Orthodox (which expanded to 870 chapters in Volhynia), subsidized a Ukrainian reading society (which by 1937 had 5,000 chapters), and sponsored Ukrainian theater.
 The use, in church sermons, of the Ukrainian language instead of Russian, was encouraged.